 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund.
 All annual appropriations lapse at fiscal year-end.
 All budgets are prepared using the modified accrual basis of accounting, which is consistent with the accounting system used to record transactions.
-Project ordinances are adopted for Capital and Grant Project Funds including the Parks and Recreation Maintenance Building, and Highway 25 projects.
+Project ordinances are adopted for Capital and Grant Project Funds including the Economic Development Property Acquisition project and Highway 25 grant project.